eProsima/Fast-DDS-docs/docs/fastdds/transport/zero_copy/zero_copy.rst

 ^^^^^^^^^^

 The following is an application example of a DataReader that supports Zero-Copy using the *Fast DDS* library.
-As shown in this code snippet, the configuration in the DataReader is truly similar to the DataWriter.
+As shown in this code snippet, the configuration in the DataReader is similar to the DataWriter.

 .. literalinclude:: ../../../../code/DDSCodeTester.cpp
    :language: c++